 Artificial intelligence (AI) has gradually been making its way into business software and will continue to for the foreseeable future.
 These intelligent applications have incorporated machine and deep learning algorithms into their everyday functionality to better automate tasks for the user.
 Automating these processes saves the user time and energy, makes their job more simple, and allows employees to work more efficiently and productively.
 The AI boom is accelerating and it will encourage more and more businesses to adopt the technology.
-If your company has a plan to leverage the emerging AI technology, this article may help you to have a clear vision about AI software development and how to have a successful development process
+If your company has a plan to leverage emerging AI technology, this article may help you to have a clear vision about AI software development and how to have a successful development process.

 Artificial Intelligence is the “future of modern companies.”

-According to the Forbes report, “Everyday AI: Harnessing Artificial Intelligence to Empower the Knowledge Worker,” three-out-of-four executives from American companies believe that AI and related technologies will have a transformational impact on their industry.
+According to the Forbes report, “Everyday AI: Harnessing Artificial Intelligence to Empower the Knowledge Worker,” three executives from American companies believe that AI and related technologies will have a transformational impact on their industry.
 Why?
 Because AI and Machine Learning is the future of modern companies.

 According to the Global Artificial Intelligence Study, PwCOver the next decade, AI could generate an additional $15.7 trillion worth of economic activity across the world.

 Why should businesses Use Artificial Intelligence Software?